How We Handle Appointments, Walk-ins, Late Arrivals, and No-Shows

 That’s it!

-I have a lot of rusted, dented, and expired foods in my cupboard, plus open stale cereal.
+I have a lot of rusted, dented, and expired foods in my cupboard, plus some open stale cereal.
 Will that do?

 Uhhh no. Please throw that out.
 We are not allowed to accept expired or opened products.